jamesThiede/contiguo/README.md

 # Contiguo

 This is Contiguo.
 A game like you have never seen before.
-Some are merely *adjacent*.
+Some are merely *adjacento*.

 **OTHERS...**